 This refers to Cass's return to the Big Apple to perform and her probable means of transportation - she was pretty much broke at this point, as they all were.
-The "turnpike" is the New Jersey Turnpike which is the road from Maryland to New York.
+The "turnpike" is the New Jersey Turnpike which is the highway connecting Pennsylvania and Delaware to New York.

 ♫ When Denny met Cass he gave her love bumps

 Denny loved Cass as a friend.
 However, Cass was in love with Denny from the moment she had met him during

 their days with The Mugwumps (see next line).
 During the groups' visit to the Virgin Islands (see later) she discovered that Michelle had slept with Denny behind John's back!
 This caused much tension with the group.
 In fact Cass went to Michelle and said "you can have any man you want....why did you have to sleep with the one man I love?"
 For Denny's and Michelle's affair John wrote "I Saw Her Again" and made them sing it as a form of punishment.